kanaria69/Mainecoco/README.md

-## I used to be a banker, but I lost interest.
+## How do you organize a space party?
+You planet.